This article outlines how to create a mobile guide.

 What counts as a guide being dismissed and not eligible to show again?

 In some cases, your users may put your app in the background on their phone; by pressing the home button on Android or swiping up/Touch ID button on iOS.
-When this happens, if a guide is displayed, the guide will not dismiss and will be expected to show again when they launch your app again.
+When this happens, if a guide is displayed, the guide will not be dismissed and will be expected to show again when they launch your app again.
 Your guide is considered dismissed (and not expected to show again) when clicking on a button with a dismiss action, clicking the x buttons in the corner, or completing the last step of the guide.